MoonPoet/xaprb-src/content/slides/data-engineering-trends-the-road-ahead/index.md

 Many of tomorrow's best businesses will be data-intensive.

 - Data is the business value and the moat
+--

 - Computation is becoming a commodity
+--

-- Polyglot persistence is the norm, and remains important
+- Polyglot persistence is the norm, and remains important --

-- Distributed, cloud-native architectures are emerging
+- Distributed, cloud-native architectures are emerging --

-- Cloud-native culture and engineering practices are too
+- Cloud-native culture and engineering practices are lockstepped

 ???